Understand, engage and transform the modern world

 It was an astonishing century.

-Sonlight's 300 History includes 18 additional books.
-Among them are several biographies: suffragette Lizzie Stanton; scientist Albert Einstein; and statesman Winston Churchill.
+Sonlight's 320 History includes 19 additional books.
+Among them are biographies of suffragette Lizzie Stanton and scientist Albert Einstein.

 There are two classic works of fiction: All Quiet on the Western Front, set in the trenches of World War I; and One Day in the Life of Ivan Denisovich, set in a Stalin prison camp in Siberia.